Sudhboi/MATH1063Notes/November 21 2025.md

 ![image](attachments/Pasted%20image%2020251121121757.png)

 Example: A pirate has a 10m dangling over their boat for crossfit.
 The linear density of the chain is 4 kg/m.
+Find the work done to pull it up.